 - Kickoff events.
 When you have training meetings or kickoff events in the evening, you should have food and childcare.
 Make it easier and enjoyable for people to participate.

 - Leader training.
-Get your leaders a subscription to Train Your Team or find ways to pour into them.
+Get your leaders a Church Fuel subscription that includes Team Training or find other ways to pour into them.
 These are the people leading your groups and they need encouragement and resources.

 Speaking of leaders…